What more could you achieve if you had more confidence to speak up?

 Evidence shows that women are less self-assured than men—and that to succeed, confidence matters as much as competence.*The Atlantic, 2015

 What could you achieve at work, at school, or in your personal life if you had more courage to speak up?
-Using exercises and tools from improvisational theater and leadership training, this one-day program guarantees to help you:
+Using exercises and tools from improvisational theater and leadership training, this program guarantees to help you:

 - Identify your comfort zone (so you can expand it)